Japanese submarine I-52 (1942): Recent salvage operations

 In late 1994, a salvage operation named Project Orca was launched to try to locate the I-52 and retrieve her valuable cargo of gold.
 Despite the commissioning of the Russian research ship Akademik Keldysh for the project and an extensive search, by March 1995 the search had proved to be a failure (Hamilton-Paterson 1998).
 Very shortly afterwards, however, in the spring of 1995, Paul Tidwell, working with the ocean exploration company Meridian Sciences, Inc. (later renamed Nauticos Corp.) located the wreck 17000 ft deep, mostly upright.
 The vessel was found nearly 20 mi from the datum quoted by the U.S. Navy at the time of the sinking, but within 1/2 mile of the coordinates computed by Meridian.
 Meridian's analysts used historical ship logs from the U.S. task force as well as from the German U-boat to reconstruct the events of the battle and correct navigation errors using a process called "re-navigation," or RENAV.
 Her conning tower is intact and her hull number is still visible.
 The bow is broken up, probably due to impact on the bottom, and a large hole, probably caused by one of the torpedoes, is aft of the conning tower.
 Debris was scattered over a large area.
 Plans were made to raise the sub and recover the gold.
 The Japanese government objected, indicating that they considered the wreck site a grave.
 Tidwell worked on the proper procedures with the Japanese government and received the approval of the war graves authorities in Japan.
 Tidwell's team took down a Japanese naval ensign and affixed it to the wrecked submarine.
-A metal box from the debris field was brought to the surface in the hope that it would contain some of the sunken gold (worth US$25 million at that time – US$109,085,000 (~109 millions of US$) in 2020), but when opened, the salvors were disappointed to find not gold, but opium.
+A metal box from the debris field was brought to the surface in the hope that it would contain some of the sunken gold (worth US$25 million at that time – US$109,085,000 in 2020), but when opened, the salvors were disappointed to find not gold, but opium.
 It was dumped overboard.

 The plan was to recover the entire conning tower, diplomatic pouches, gold, coding equipment, (Japanese and German) and more.
 The recovered items would be taken to New Orleans for cleaning, conservation, and corrosion treatment to prepare for an exhibition.
 Mandalay Bay Casino had offered $20 million for the exhibition.
 After three years in Las Vegas everything except the gold would be returned to Japan to be placed at the city of Kure in a permanent exhibition.

 There are no full-size Japanese World War II submarines on display anywhere in the world; however, captured Japanese midget submarines are on display at the Admiral Nimitz Museum in Fredericksburg, Texas, at the USS Bowfin Submarine Museum & Park, close to Pearl Harbor, Hawaii, and at the Australian War Memorial, Canberra.

 The Japan Times reported that Tidwell intended to return to the site and raise the submarine in November 2005 or May 2006.
 However, as of March 2021, Tidwell's plans have not been fulfilled.